Set up packages for lecture. Don't worry about understanding this code, but

 Concept Check ✅ – Answer at cc.dsc10.com¶

-You originally selected door #2.
-The host reveals door #3 to have a goat behind it.
+Suppose you originally selected Door #2.
+The host reveals Door #3 to have a goat behind it.
 What should you do?

-A. Might as well stick with door number #2; it has just as high a chance of winning as door #1.
+A. Stay with Door #2; it has just as high a chance of winning as Door #1.
 It doesn't matter whether you switch or not.

-B. Switch to door number #1; it has a higher chance of winning than door #2.
+B. Switch to Door #1; it has a higher chance of winning than Door #2.

 Time to simulate!¶

-Let's simulate the Monty Hall problem many times to estimate the probability of winning if we switch.
+- Let's estimate the probability of winning if you switch.

-1. Figure out how to simulate one game of Monty Hall.
+- Figure out how to simulate a single game.

 Step 1: Simulate a single game¶

-When you pick a door, there are three equally-likely outcomes:
+When you pick a door, there are three equally-likely outcomes for what is behind the door you picked:

 behind_picked_door